Search Contractor ToolStack

 • Communicate with the office and clients

 The interface is clean and uncluttered — Capterra reviewers frequently call out the modern design and straightforward navigation (Source: Capterra reviews, 2026).
-Your tech does not need to be a software person to figure it out.
-Most teams report their crew is comfortable with the app within a day or two of starting.
+Most teams report their crew is comfortable with the app within a day or two.

-Offline Mode launched in January 2026, and it addresses one of the biggest historical complaints about Jobber.
-You can now fill out job forms, review visit details, and track time without an internet connection.
-Data syncs when you get back in range.
-However, offline mode does not support editing existing records or capturing customer signatures — so it is a partial solution, not a full offline experience (Source: Jobber, 2026).
+Offline Mode launched in January 2026, addressing one of the biggest historical complaints.
+You can now fill out job forms, review visit details, and track time without an internet connection — data syncs when you get back in range.
+The caveat: offline mode does not support editing existing records or capturing customer signatures.
+It’s a partial solution, not a full offline experience (Source: Jobber, 2026).

 For field crews who spend their entire workday on a phone or tablet, Jobber’s mobile experience is hard to beat.
-It is noticeably smoother than ServiceTitan’s mobile app, which gets more mixed reviews from users.
+It’s noticeably smoother than ServiceTitan’s mobile app, which gets more mixed reviews.

-Jobber keeps pricing transparent — it is right on their website.
+Jobber keeps pricing transparent — it’s right on their website.
 No sales demo required.
 No “contact us for a quote.”
 That alone tells you something about who this product is built for.

 Individual Plans (1 user)